-Hydromorphological integrity is identified in the WFD as one of the three key criteria for determining waterbody status (the others being ecology and chemical).
+Hydromorphological integrity is identified in the WFD as one of the three key criteria for determining Waterbody Status (the others being ecology and chemical).
 A strategic hydromorphological assessment of major rivers within South Dublin County was undertaken for the County Development Plan in parallel to the SFRA.
 The outcome of this study was the mapping of riparian corridors of the major rivers of the County.
 It is an objective of the plan to require Hydromorphical Assessment of development proposals that are within riparian corridors to demonstrate how the integrity of the Riparian Corridor can be maintained and enhanced having regard to flood risk management, biodiversity, ecosystem service provision, water quality and hydromorphology (riparian corridors are identified on Development Plan maps).
-For policy on riparian corridors see Chapter 4: Green Infrastructure, Section 4.2.2 Sustainable Water Management and the Strategic Flood Risk Assessment carried out as part of the Development Plan process, Section 6, Riparian Corridors.
+For policy on riparian corridors see Chapter 4 Green Infrastructure, Section 4.3.2 Sustainable Water Management.